windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/package-system.md

 }
 ```

-About how routing and controller work, please see [Routing And Controller](routing-controller.html) section.
+About how routing and controller work, please see [Routing](routing.html) section.

 ## Add & Get Packages